Davidfjackson/Hello-world/README.md

 # Hello-world
 Tutorial
-I wonder how i add a whole text file?\\
+I wonder how i add a whole text file?
+How to get a new line\
 why cant i see change?